parable-php/event/README.md

 reference.
 Passing objects is generally advisable, but sometimes it's the in-place alteration of string values you need.

-It's also possible to have a listener trigger on every single event update.
+It's also possible to have a listener trigger on every single event.

 ```php
 $eventManager->listenAll(function (string $event, $payload) {